Create a Welcoming Entryway

 For a small foyer, ideas for furniture should remain conservative.
 Floor space is at a premium, so go for a small entryway table with a minimal footprint.
 A simple bench is easy to move and lends your doorway some hospitable charm.

 Height can also be a factor in picking foyer furniture.
-Low-profile pieces, such as an elegant trunk, can serve as seats, shelves, tables, or storage space.
+Low-profile pieces, such as a small stool, serve as a place to quickly set your belongings when your hands are full or you’re in a hurry.
 On the other hand, a small entryway table with long legs provides plenty of room underneath to slide in wicker totes for shoes or bags.

 Entryway furniture with built-in storage is another great option.
 Keep outdoor gear, umbrellas, and pet leashes inside the cabinets of a foyer hutch.
 Alternately, choose a spacious console entryway table with plenty of drawers for anything you want to tuck out of sight when guests arrive.

 Deciding what type of rug is right for your foyer often has to do with climate.
 Doormats and runners add color and comfort to an entryway, and they're also functional.
-Consider changing your rug seasonally, depending on what debris visitors might track indoors.
-Natural jute or sisal rugs do fine with dirt and dust but may not handle water as well as wool or olefin.
+Consider changing your rug seasonally.

 Bringing It All Together